 A snapshot of the ERP enabled business organization will be captured as below.

 (Click on image for enlarged view)

-There are many ERP vendors in International market.
+There are many ERP vendors in the International market.

-Below is a quick list of ERP software and its vendors based on the market shares, cost, implementation model, average time for deployment, platform and delivery, technology, features and functionalities.
+Below is a quick list of ERP software and its vendors based on the market shares, cost, implementation model, an average time for deployment, platform, and delivery, technology, features, and functionalities.
 Each vendor offers different flavors of the product depends on the customer’s domain and industry verticals.